Maximum matchings in regular graphs: Preliminaries

-A matching of $G$ is called a {\em near-perfect matching} if it covers all vertices except one.
+A matching of a graph $G$ is a {\em near-perfect matching} if it covers all vertices except one.
 If a graph $G$ has a near perfect matching, then $G$ has odd number of vertices.
-A graph is {\em factor-critical} if for any vertex $v$ of $G$, $G-v$ has a perfect matching.
-Clearly, a factor-critical graph has a near-perfect matching.
+A graph is {\em factor-critical} if, for any vertex $v$, the subgraph $G\backslash\{v\}$ has a perfect matching.
+Every maximum matching of a factor-critical graph is a near-perfect matching.

 Let $D$ be the set of all vertices of a graph $G$ which are not covered by at least one maximum matching, and $A$, the set of all vertices in $V(G)-D $ adjacent to at least one vertex in $D $.
 Denote $C =V(G)-A -D$.
 The graph induced by all vertices in $D$ (resp. $A$ and $C$) is denoted by $G[D]$ (resp. $G[A]$ and $G[C]$).
-The following theorem characterized the structures of maximum matchings of graphs, which is due to Gallai \cite{G64} and Edmonds \cite{E65}.
+The following theorem characterizes the structures of maximum matchings of graphs, which is due to Gallai \cite{G64} and Edmonds \cite{E65}.

-\begin{theorem}[Gallai-Edmonds Structure Theorem, Theorem 3.2.1 in \cite{LP} on page 94] Let $G$ be a graph, and $A$, $D$ and $C$ are defined as above.
+\begin{theorem}[Gallai-Edmonds Structure Theorem, Theorem 3.2.1 in \cite{LP}] Let $G$ be a graph, and $A$, $D$ and $C$ are defined as above.
 Then:\\ (1) the components of the subgraph induced by $D$ are factor-critical;\\ (2) the subgraph induced by $C$ has a perfect matching;\\ (3) if $M$ is a maximum matching of $G$, it contains a near-perfect matching of each component of $G[D]$, a perfect matching of $G[C]$ and matches all vertices of $A$ with vertices in distinct components of $G[D]$. \end{theorem}

 Contract every component of $G[D]$ to a vertex and let $B$ be the set of all these vertices.
-Let $G(A, B)$ be the bipartite graph obtained from $G$ with bipartition $A$ and $B$.
-Then, a maximum matching of $G(A,B)$ is corresponding to a maximum matching of $G$, and vice versa.
-Before processing to prove our main results, we needs some results for maximum matchings of bipartite graphs $G(A,B)$.
+Then the graph obtained from $G\backslash C$ by contracting all components of $G[D]$ to a vertex and deleting all generated loops is a bipartite graph, denoted by $G(A,B)$.
+Because every component of $G[D]$ is factor-critical, a maximum matching of $G(A,B)$ is corresponding to a maximum matching of $G$, and vice versa.
+Before processing to prove our main results, we need some results for maximum matchings of bipartite graphs $G(A,B)$.

-\begin{theorem}[Hall's Theorem, Theorem 1.13 in \cite{LP} on page 5] Let $G(A, B)$ be a bipartite graph.
-If for any $S\subseteq A$, $|N(S)|\ge |S|$, then $G$ has a matching $M$ covering all vertices of $A$. \end{theorem}
+\begin{theorem}[Hall's Theorem, Theorem 1.13 in \cite{LP}] Let $G(A, B)$ be a bipartite graph.
+If $|N(S)|\ge |S|$ for any $S\subseteq A$, then $G$ has a matching $M$ covering all vertices of $A$. \end{theorem}

-The following techincal lemmas are needed in proof of our main results.
+The following techincal lemma is needed in proof of our main results.